obones/openhab-binding-openmeteo/README.md

 ### Weather forecast

-The second thing `forecast` supports the hourly and daily forecast for a specific location.
+The second thing `forecast` supports the following forecasts for a specific location: hourly, daily, 15-minutely.
+It also offers the current weather conditions, extrapolated from the 15-minutely forecast.

 It requires coordinates of the location of your interest.

 You can add as many `forecast` things for different locations to your setup as you like to observe.

+## Discovery

+If a system location is set, a "System OpenMeteo weather forecast" (`forecast`) thing will be automatically discovered for this location.
+If the system location is be changed, the background discovery updates the configuration of the thing accordingly.

 ## Thing Configuration